jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 - For @fig:res-delete-where-tags\: $#calc.round(7/15, digits: prec)$ ; $#calc.round(4/8, digits: prec)$ ; $#calc.round(7/15, digits: prec)$ ; and $#calc.round(7/15, digits: prec)$
 - For @fig:res-delete-data-tag\: $#calc.round(5/15, digits: prec)$ ; $#calc.round(3/8, digits: prec)$ ; $#calc.round(5/15, digits: prec)$ ; and $#calc.round(5/15, digits: prec)$

-Altough these ratios are still better then the hypothezized $0.25$, they are significantly worse then the previous section.
+Although these ratios are still better than the hypothesized $0.25$, they are significantly worse than the previous section.
-That's to be expected because the @sgv enabled equery engine has to perform more steps now.
+That's to be expected because the @sgv enabled a query engine has to perform more steps now.
-Eventough it is worse accross the board, we still see that the fragmentation strategy plays a roll.
+Even tough it is worse across the board, we still see that the fragmentation strategy plays a roll.

 #figure(
   insert-where-tag,